jocull/redis-cluster-testing/notes.md

 docker exec -it cluster-a-redis01-1 redis-cli --cluster rebalance redis01:6379 --cluster-use-empty-masters
 ```

-Adding a replica to a primary node:
+Adding a replica to a specific primary node:

 ```
 # Lookup node id to find the one you wish to replicate